Worship Sundays @ 11:00am

 Stewardship and Fundraising: educates the congregation about the mission of the church and the funds needed to fulfill this mission; supports the fundraising activities of the church.

 Ministry and Personnel: is available for consultation and support in matters involving the ministry personnel and other staff.
-M and P reviews working conditions, job descriptions and compensation for personnel; conducts annual performance reviews; and lines up supply ministers and musicians.
+M and P reviews working conditions, job descriptions and compensation for

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.